 Give a mix and once cooled down completely, store in an airtight jar.

 I love the gorgeous red shade of the oil.
 It creates an impression and can undoubtedly be placed as a centerpiece on a dinning table.

 If you are unaware of this flavored oil, you might think that so much chili flakes goes in it, and it must be super hot.
 It is NOT!

 I cannot handle spicy food at all, and I use this oil in every dish I can think of.
 It is a flavor bomb with a very mild heat.

-I use vegetable oil or olive oil.
-But you can use sesame oil or soyabean oil too.
+I use vegetable oil or canola oil.
+But you can use sesame oil or soy bean oil too.

 Clean dry airtight glass jar.
 It's good to keep it in the refrigerator unless you live in a very cold place.